Consolidated rental car facility: Facilities under construction

 The Reno–Tahoe International Airport is currently building a Rental Car and Ground Transportation Center, scheduled to open in 2028.

-Boise Airport in Boise, Idaho is also currently building a Consolidated Rent-A-Car Center as part of a terminal expansion project.
+The Gerald R. Ford International Airport in Grand Rapids, MI is currently constructing a 4-story ConRAC, scheduled to open in 2026.

-The Gerald R. Ford International Airport in Grand Rapids, MI is currently construction a 4-story ConRAC, scheduled to open in 2026.
+Syracuse Hancock International Airport in Syracuse, NY is also currently constructing a ConRAC as part of the airport's ongoing improvement projects.